Most Active Stories

 Martins acknowledges that there are problems that need to be worked out — from transparency of proceedings to logistics.
 He freely admits that the two systems are not identical.
 But as he sees it, there is a place for both military commissions and the federal courts in trying terrorism suspects.
 It isn't one or the other.

-"This all-or-nothing choice that is sometimes portrayed between a military approach and a law enforcement approach is a false choice," he says.
+"This all-or-nothing choice that is sometimes portrayed between a law enforcement approach and a military approach is a false choice," he says.